GabePires/Server-Controlled-Ads/README.md

 5. Edit the ServerAds.m file to add your json url location
 6. Add the ServerAd view to your view

+Result: now with any live app, you can control which ads to show by editing the JSON file on the website

 # Example
  4.NSDictionary+dynamicAds_service.m